 Time, Place, and Manner

-In the spirit of Free Expression, any individual or group may use exterior spaces, including lawns, plazas, quadrangles, patios, or related open spaces on the College campuses and District grounds for the exercise of academic freedom and Free Expressionsuch , subject to the regulations and provisions of this policy.
+In the spirit of Free Expression, any individual or group may exercise free expression in areas generally available to students and the community, such as grassy areas, walkways, and other similar common areas on the College campuses and District grounds.
+These areas provide visibility and allow communication to many students, administrators, faculty, and others walking or traveling on campus, but also so as not to disrupt educational and other activities in the District on behalf of students.

-psychically No restrictions shall be placed on the subject matter, topics, or viewpoints expressed by students, employees, or members of the public as long as it does not include expression which advocates for the use of force or law violation, where such advocacy is directed to inciting or producing lawless action on District property and is likely to incite or produce such action, or the unreasonable disruption of classroom or college activities or operations.
+The use of these areas open for expressive activities is subject to the following:

+No person using the areas shall touch, strike, orphysically impede the progress of a passerby except for incidental or accidental contact or contact initiated by a passerby.

+Individuals using areas shall not use any means of amplification that creates noise or diversion that disturbs the orderly conduct of the campus or classes taking place at that time.

+Individuals using the area reserved for expressive activities shall not disrupt the orderly operation of the college.

-It is the District’s intention to assure maximum use of its grounds for Free Expression.
-Individuals or groups wishing to participate in Free Expression activities are encouraged to check-in with the College’s Office of Student Life or Facilities Coordinator.
-Checking-in will not result in a denial or limitation of Free Expression.
-It will provide notification to the College pertaining to the activities to be conducted and allow for safety measures for the individual or group and all College community members to be maintained.
+It is the District’s intention to ensure maximum use of its grounds for Free Expression.

+Enrolled students and student groups wishing to participate in Free Expression activities are encouraged to check in with the College’s Office of Student Life.
+Non-students, community groups, and members of the public wishing to participate in Free Expression activities are encouraged to check in with the College’s Facilities Coordinator.
+This does not involve an advance approval process; however, reservations are encouraged in advance.
+Checking in will not result in a denial or limitation of Free Expression.
+It will notify the College about the activities to be conducted and allow for safety measures for the individual or group and all College community members to be maintained.
 When two individuals or groups desire to use the exact location at the same time, the College has the right to ask the individual or group that arrived second to move to another area or propose a different day and/or time.

-The College shall not stop Free Expression activities solely on the content or viewpoint of the individual or group; however, the College does have the right to ask individuals or groups to cease activities when there is clear and convincing evidence that:
+The College shall not stop Free Expression activities solely on the content or viewpoint of the individual or group as long as it does not include expression that advocates for the use of force or law violation; however, the College does have the right to ask individuals or groups to cease activities when there is clear and convincing evidence that:

-The event will lead to an unreasonable disruption of the previously schedule campus activities or the conduction of education;
+The event will lead to an unreasonable disruption of the previously scheduled campus activities or the conduction of education.

-The location, or activity, is unsuitable based on demonstrable health, safety, or fire code restrictions; or
+The location or activity is unsuitable based on demonstrable health, safety, or fire code restrictions, or

 The activity is prohibited by law.